wombatlabs/pool-bot/Readme.md

-This is the crypto api bot.
+test This is the crypto api bot.
 The bot is written in python 3.5.